International Insect Rearing Workshop

 Two laboratories will be held.
 These "hands-on" laboratories will deal with insectary pathology.
 The first lab is microbiology-oriented and covers identification of various disease agents.
 The second lab deals with methodologies used to solve disease and contamination problems.

 Tours will be made of the MSU Insect Rearing Center and an outstanding, local USDA/ARS rearing laboratory to observe their production systems, including facilities, equipment, supplies, and standard operating procedures for various insect species.

 Social events will be held during three evenings to provide opportunities for lecturers and students to enjoy some delicious Southern cooking while sharing rearing information and just relaxing.
 Each day, two breaks are held for snacks and additional interchange of information among participants.
 Networking of students and lecturers is a goal of the workshop because such relationships facilitate the long-term exchange of information and ideas.

-The dedication of the 2017 workshop will be made at the final social event of the workshop-hopefully with the honoree in attendance.
+The dedication of the 2018 workshop may be made at the final social event of the workshop.